(Terms & Conditions)

 Thank you for your interest in seeking services with the Centre for Psychological and Counselling Services (CPCS), HELP University.
-CPCS is now providing online counselling and psychotherapy as well to clients who require emotional support.
+The CPCS is now providing online counselling and psychotherapy as well to clients who require emotional support.
 If you are interested in online counselling and psychotherapy, before proceeding to register for our services, please ensure that you have the basic requirements for video conferencing as indicated in the checklist below, and fully understand the risks and benefits of online counselling and psychotherapy indicated below.
-If you prefer in-person over online counselling and psychotherapy, kindly proceed to the registration page by clicking the NEXT button.

 your therapist for sessions.

 Convenience & flexibility - you are able to have a face-to-face therapy remotely.

 Could be unsuitable for clients with more serious mental illnesses or addictions that require more treatment than online counselling & psychotherapy.